nf-core/tools/README.md

 INFO     Downloaded 3 files to ./modules/nf-core/software/cat/fastq
 ```

+You can pass the module name as a optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules install fastqc`.

+There are four flags that you can use with this command:

+* `--dir <pipeline_dir>`: Specify a pipeline directory other than the current working directory.
-Use the `--tool` flat to specify a module name on the command line instead of using the cli prompt.
+* `--latest`: Install the latest version of the module instead of specifying the version using the cli prompt.
+* `--force`: Overwrite a previously installed version of the module.
+* `--sha <commit_sha>`: Install the module at a specific commit from the `nf-core/modules` repository.

 ### Remove a module from a pipeline

-To delete a module from your pipeline, run `nf-core modules remove <pipeline-directory>`
+To delete a module from your pipeline, run `nf-core modules remove`

 ```console
 $ nf-core modules remove .